muhammadnavas/IssueTracker/README.md

 # Issue Tracker

-This is a simple **MERN Issue Tracker** application that allows users to add issues via a form and display them in a table.
+This is a simple *MERN Stack Issue Tracker* application that allows users to add issues via a form and display them in a table.
 The application uses **Tailwind CSS** for styling and connects to a **MongoDB** database via a Node.js backend.

 ---